kuzzleio/kuzzle-plugin-cloudinary/doc/controllers/openApi/getSpecification/index.md

 # getSpecification

 Returns an [OpenApi Specification](https://swagger.io/specification/) object to use in the [SwaggerUI app](https://swagger.io/tools/swagger-ui/).
-Used to test the plugin.
-See [Testing section](/official-plugins/cloudinary/1/essentials/testing)
+(Used to test the plugin - See [Testing section](/official-plugins/cloudinary/1/essentials/testing))

 ---